cucumber/docs/content/community/contributing-to-documentation.md

 ## Working locally

-For information on how to work locally, please see the [README.md](https://github.com/cucumber/docs.cucumber.io).
+For information on how to work locally and build the project, please see the [README.md](https://github.com/cucumber/docs.cucumber.io).